BSA’S Youth Leadership Training Continuum

 Den Chief Training

-Who: For Boy Scouts and Venturers serving as Den Chiefs
+Who: For Scouts BSA and Venturers serving as Den Chiefs

 What: A training on how to effectively serve as a Den Chief and work with Cub Scouts